Fast-BEV++: Fast by Algorithm, Deployable by Design: Methodology

+During inference, the 2D-to-3D transformation is executed entirely using standard compiler-friendly operators to effectively bypass the memory bottlenecks.

-\textbf{Gather and Depth-Aware Modulation}: Leveraging the decomposed nature of our pipeline, we perform feature extraction and depth fusion in a single, efficient step.
-We simultaneously gather the relevant semantic features and their corresponding depth probabilities using the synchronized indices, fusing them via element-wise modulation:
+\textbf{Modulated Native Gather.} We utilize the standard \texttt{Gather} operator to perform feature extraction and depth fusion simultaneously.
+By querying the synchronized indices, we extract semantic features and depth probabilities, fusing them via element-wise multiplication as follows:

-This process yields a flattened, depth-weighted feature tensor $\mathbf{F}_{\text{flat}}$, effectively injecting 3D geometric guidance into the representation without incurring the cost of complex attention mechanisms.

-\textbf{Placement (Zero-cost Reshape)}:The final step "places" the gathered features into the dense BEV volume.
-Thanks to the pre-sorting in Stage 1, this is achieved instantaneously via a standard reshape operation, eliminating the need for expensive ReduceSum kernels: